Talking with our Children About Traumatic Events

 6. Answer truthfully.
 Respond to questions in a direct and truthful manner.
 Do not try to shield children by withholding information.
 Use your judgment to provide information in an age-appropriate manner and in a way that suits the personality of the child.
 However, limit your answers to specific questions.
 Remember that too much information can overwhelm a child.

 7. Let children express their feelings.
-There are many ways children can express feelings of grief, sorrow or anger: drawing pictures and sending them to firefighters, creating a lemonade stand and donating money to children overseas, praying or initiating a class project.
+There are many ways children can express feelings of grief, sorrow or anger: drawing pictures and sending them to affected communities, creating a lemonade stand and donating money, praying or initiating a class project.
 The important thing is that they find an outlet for their feelings and find genuine acceptance and support.

 8. Provide increased physical contact.
 Many children will consciously or unconsciously express the need to be close to you.
 Extra hugs and snuggling would provide needed contact for children to feel safe.